 The TIMER pin (Pin 5) provides a method for programming the maximum time the chip is allowed to operate in current limit.
-When the current limit circuitry is not active, the TIMER pin is pulled to GND by a 3μ A current source.
-After the current limit circuit becomes active, an 80μ A pullup current source is connected to the TIMER pin and the voltage will rise with a slope equal to 77μ A/C{TIMER} as long as the current limit circuit remains active.
+When the current limit circuitry is not active, the TIMER pin is pulled to GND by a $3\mu A$ current source.
+After the current limit circuit becomes active, an $80\mu A$ pullup current source is connected to the TIMER pin and the voltage will rise with a slope equal to $77\mu A/C{TIMER}$ as long as the current limit circuit remains active.
 Once the desired maximum current limit time is set, the capacitor value is: $C(nF) = 62 \cdot t(ms)$.

-If the current limit circuit turns off, the TIMER pin will be discharged to GND by the 3μA current source.
+If the current limit circuit turns off, the TIMER pin will be discharged to GND by the $3\mu A$ current source.

-Whenever the TIMER pin reaches 1.233V, either the internal fault latch is set (LT1641-1) or the autorestart latch is set (LT1641-2).
-The GATE pin is immediately pulled to GND and the TIMER pin is pulled back to GND by the $3\mu A$ current source.
-When the TIMER pin falls below 0.5V, the GATE pin either turns on automatically (LT1641-2) or once the ON pin is pulsed low to reset the internal fault latch (LT1641-1).
+Whenever the TIMER pin reaches 1.233V, the GATE pin is immediately pulled to GND and the TIMER pin is pulled back to GND by the $3\mu A$ current source.
+The part is not allowed to turn on again until the voltage at the TIMER pin falls below 0.5V.